Wyver-Solutions/reaper-ministries/_pages/about/our-story/index.md

 ---
 ## How it all began

-Reaper Ministries was born after <a href="about/trustees">Richard</a> attended Good News Crusade’s Evangelism Training course in 1996.
+Reaper Ministries was born after <a href="{{ site.baseurl }}/about/trustees">Richard</a> attended Good News Crusade’s Evangelism Training course in 1996.
 GNC is the ministry of International Evangelist Don Double and Richard went on a visit to Romania with Don in 1996.

 The Romania aid team and vehicles in 1997.
 Use of the vans was donated by a local hire company.